 Your first contact with the service will be with a care navigator with lived experience, who will welcome you to the service.
 This is an opportunity for you to explore the services we offer in more detail and to ask questions about various aspects of social or medical transition.
 The care navigator will explain how the service works and explore if you would like any additional holistic support, like a peer support group for non-binary people, or if you would like any support with reducing your drinking or drug use.
 You might want to bring a list of questions that the care navigator can support you with.

-Your first appointment will be with a GP with specialist skills in trans health.
+Your first appointment will be with a clinician with specialist skills in trans health.
 We will most likely discuss: